hsk81/quotestream/README.md

 $ ./py zmq.sub -sub "tcp://127.0.0.1:7799" | grep "rhs-volatility" | ./py alias -m rhs-volatility volatility -v > data/lrv-ratio.log
 ```

 We again start with `zmq.sub` and subscribe to our quote stream (which has by now already been processed quite a bit).
-Then we remove with the UNIX command `grep` the quotes with `lhs-volatility`, since we don't need two volatility entries anymore, and rename the remaining `rhs-volatility` with `alias.py` to simply `volatility`.
+Then we remove with the UNIX command `grep` the quotes with `lhs-volatility`, since we don't need two volatility entries anymore, and rename the remaining `rhs-volatility` with `alias` to simply `volatility`.

-It might be a little confusing why we did not use the `filter.py` tool to exclude `lhs-volatility`; to understand why we need to look at the quote stream before and after this tool chain is applied to:
+It might be a little confusing why we did not use the `filter` tool to exclude `lhs-volatility`; to understand why we need to look at the quote stream before and after this tool chain is applied to:

 ``` json
 [2013-05-11 10:01:16.631573] {"return": [0.000512776696989], "ratio": [0.9458681141583831], "lhs-volatility": [1.002482455930246], "last": [4.762515756711868], "timestamp": 1368248476.631574}